Sneath Glass Company: The end of Sneath Glass

 In the early 1950s, glass manufacturers faced competition from the new plastics industry, as refrigerator parts and glassware had begun being made using plastic instead of glass.
 Glass companies needed to change with the times or face extinction, and Sneath Glass did not make enough changes.
 Sneath Glass Company was losing money during 1952, but the local labor union went on strike for higher wages and fringe benefits.
 At the time, the nation's Office of Price Stabilization would not allow Sneath to increase prices.
 The plant was closed during September 1952, and approximately 125 families lost a source of income.
-The remaining company founder, A.C.
-Crimmel, died within two years.
+The remaining company founder, A. Clyde Crimmel, died within two years.

 During March 1953 it was announced that Indiana Glass Company purchased the Sneath Glass Company.
 The purchaser planned to reopen the glass works, and both companies were making glassware for the table and oven.
 This acquisition enabled the company to offer Sneath's heat proof glass as one of its many glassware products.
 Production at the Hartford City plant was restarted briefly, but eventually halted.
 Eventually the plant was sold to Sinclair Glass Company.